 The pixels are blurry due to the TV's 'X-Wide Angle' layer.
 It's very likely that the layer also affects red and green sub-pixels more, as they appear doubled while the blue sub-pixel remains clear.

-Outstanding gradient performance.
-There's a bit of banding in all colors, although it's most noticeable in greens and grays.
-Enabling Smooth Gradation can remove most of it, but it can cause the loss of some fine details.
+Like most Sony TVs, the Sony X950H has excellent gradient handling.
+There's a bit of banding in darker shades of all colors, although it's most noticeable in greens and grays.
+Enabling Smooth Gradation can remove most of it, but it can cause the loss of some fine details in high-quality content.

 The Sony X950H shows no sign of temporary image retention, but this can vary between individual units.

 We don't expect VA panels to experience permanent image retention, as the VA panel in our long-term test appears immune.